Glossary of Zhuangzi exegesis: G

-Guo Xiang 郭象 [Kuo Hsiang] (252–312), scholar and official, philosopher; author of Zhuangzi zhu 庄子注. i.e. the editor of the transmitted version of the Zhuangzi, in which he reduced the then-existing 52 chapters to the 33 chapters known today and added his commentary.
+Guo Xiang 郭象 [Kuo Hsiang] (252–312), scholar and official, philosopher; author of Zhuangzi zhu 庄子注, i.e. the editor of the transmitted version of the Zhuangzi, in which he reduced the then-existing 52 chapters to the 33 chapters known today and added his commentary (see also Wei Mou edition (in 29 chapters) and Liu An edition (in 52 chapters)).